 The final regulations created two new types of HRAs.
 An Individual Coverage HRA and an Excepted Benefit HRA.
 Both reverse the previous Administration’s position on how HRAs operate under the Affordable Care Act (ACA).
 The final regulations will be effective for plan years starting on or after January 1, 2020; however, employers wishing to set up these new HRAs for the coming plan year will need to make decisions well before the end of 2019 because of plan document and employee notice requirements.

 These two HRAs provide employers with significant new flexibility in how they fund health coverage through HRAs.
 This flexibility empowers individuals to take greater control over what health insurance benefits they receive and the Treasury Department estimates that more than 10 million employees will benefit from this change within the next decade.
+It can also benefit employers as they can find more affordable coverage for all of their employees under these new regulations.

 The final regulations remove the current prohibition on using HRA funds to purchase individual health insurance coverage; however, an array of stipulations apply to assure these new HRAs do not contribute to instability in the individual market and that they coordinate with current ACA premium subsidies.
 Both types of HRAs include nondiscrimination rules that limit their use.
 The nondiscrimination rules for these HRAs are designed to protect older and sicker individuals against negative consequences and to prevent employers from incentivizing employees who may be unhealthy or more costly to leave the employer’s group health plan for a plan purchased on the individual market.